-The Head of Finance & Property is responsible for the preparation of the Council's Statement of Accounts in accordance with proper practices as set out in the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2016/17 (the CODE).
+The Section 151 Officer is responsible for the preparation of the Council's Statement of Accounts in accordance with proper practices as set out in the Chartered Institute of Public Finance and Accountancy 2018/19 Code of Practice on Local Authority Accounting in the United Kingdom (the Code).

-In preparing this Statement of Accounts, the Head of Finance & Property has:
+In preparing these Statements of Accounts, the Section 151 Officer has:

-- selected suitable Accounting Policies and then applied them consistently; - made judgements and estimates that were reasonable and prudent; - complied with the Local Authority Code.

-The Head of Finance & Property has also:

-- kept proper accounting records which were up to date; - taken responsible steps for the prevention and detection of fraud and other irregularities.
+- Selected suitable accounting policies and then applied them consistently. - Made judgements and estimates that were reasonable and prudent. ii). - Complied with the Code of Practice on Local Authority Accounting. iii). - Kept proper accounting records which were up to date. iv). - Taken reasonable steps for the prevention and detection of fraud and other irregularities; v),

-CERTIFICATE
+CERTIFICATION OF THE ACCOUNTS

-I certify that the Statement of Accounts for 2016/17 presents a true and fair view of the financial position of Bassetlaw District Council at 31 March 2017 and its income and expenditure for the year ended 31 March 2017.
+I certify that the draft Statement of Accounts gives a true and fair view of the financial position of Bassetlaw Council at 31 March 2019 and its income and expenditure for the year then ended.